theNewDynamic/oregonsadventurecoast.com/content/event/annual-bbq-blues-brews-on-the-bay.md

 #### BREWS!

-**New and improved** beer samplings in 2022!
-Enjoy samples for over 20 breweries as you wander through the event.
+**New and improved**!
+Enjoy samples from over 20 breweries as you wander through the event.
 You can also vote for the People’s Choice Best Brew!

 When guests enter the event, they will be able to buy a commemorative logo’d glass for $15.
 The glass comes with 10 tokens for samples of the 30+ flavors of beers at the 4 beer stations throughout the event.
 Each token is valid for one 2 oz sample.

-Guests can purchase more tokens for $1 each.
+Guests can also purchase tokens for $1 each.
 Full-size domestic beers and a selection of wine will also be available for purchase with cash or card.

 {{< spacer 50>}}